kubesphere/dev-guide/sites/extension-dev-guide/content/en/overview/_index.md

 - If the application management page cannot be integrated into the KubeSphere console, platform-level security features provided by KubeSphere such as authorization and authentication and multi-tenancy will not be available for your application.
 - User requirements are diverse, and the requirements for the same feature may also be different or even conflicting.
 The legacy architecture cannot meet the requirements of thousands of users because each component is tightly coupled with each other.
 - If you want to create pull requests to meet specific requirements, you must be familiar with the development workflows of KubeSphere.
 This involves frontend and backend testing and debugging, installation, deployment, and configuration, which puts high requirements on users' technical expertise.
-- The changes you have made in pull requests can be applied only after a next version gets released.
+- The changes you have made in pull requests can be applied only after the next version gets released.
 - Due to the long release cycle, a large number of users will customize their own needs on top of KubeSphere and then gradually leave the community.
 This goes against the Upstream First policy.
 In the long run, users cannot enjoy the capabilities of the upstream community.

 ## Overview